Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022: Select Committee

 The National Party expressed concerns that reducing the number of licensed tobacco retailers to 600 and the two-year adjustment timeframe would hurt the livelihoods of many small businesses.
 National also opined that the "smokefree generation" concept had not been applied widely internationally and that more time was needed to assess its effectiveness.
 While the National Party supported the Bill's denicotisation provisions, it expressed concern that the Bill's vaping provisions were insufficient to addressing the problem.
 Due to these concerns, the National Party withdrew its support for the legislation.
+Subsequent youth survey data placed these concerns within the wider context of tobacco-control.
+The ASH Year 10 Snapshot Survey reported that regular vaping among Year 10 students declined for the fourth consecutive year in 2025, falling from 14.1% in 2024 to 11.2% in 2025, after peaking at 20.2% in 2021.
+The same survey reported that daily smoking among Year 10 students remained low, at 1.1% in 2025.

 The ACT Party opposed the Bill on the grounds that limits on the nicotine levels in tobacco products would increase smuggling and organised crime.
 The party also disagreed with empowering the Director-General of Health to determine which retailers should be allowed to sell cigarettes'.

 Second reading

 The Smokefree Environments Bill passed its second reading on 6 December 2022 by a margin of 74 to 41.
 The majority of parliamentarians also voted to adopt the amendments recommended by the Health Committee.
 The Bill was supported by Labour and the Greens and opposed by the National and ACT parties.
-Labour and Green MPs including the bill's sponsor Ayesha Verrall, Tangi Utikere, Dr Tracey McLellan, Chlöe Swarbrick, and Neru Leavasa argued that the Bill would help reduce smoking addiction and its adverse health effects on vulnerable and impoverished communities.
-National and ACT MPs including Dr Shane Reti, Harete Hipango, Brooke van Velden, Penny Simmonds, and Maureen Pugh argued that the Bill would hurt the economic livelihood of small businesses and that banning tobacco would encourage black marketing and other criminal activities.
+Labour and Green MPs including the bill's sponsor Ayesha Verrall, Tangi Utikere, Tracey McLellan, Chlöe Swarbrick, and Neru Leavasa argued that the Bill would help reduce smoking addiction and its adverse health effects on vulnerable and impoverished communities.
+National and ACT MPs including Shane Reti, Harete Hipango, Brooke van Velden, Penny Simmonds, and Maureen Pugh argued that the Bill would hurt the economic livelihood of small businesses and that banning tobacco would encourage black marketing and other criminal activities.

 In committee

 On 8 December 2022, Parliament voted to amend the Smokefree Environments Bill to include herbal smoking products within the scope of the Bill.
 This loophole is intended to prevent nicotine from being added to herbal smoking products.
-The majority of MPs also rejected National health spokesperson Dr Reti's proposed amendments to the Bill.
+The majority of MPs also rejected National health spokesperson Reti's proposed amendments to the Bill.